 Current Topics Course, CHEM 692R

-There are four to five sections of CHEM 692R, each with a different theme.
+There are six sections of CHEM 692R, each with a different theme.
 Each student (under the supervision of their advisor and committee) should register for one of the sections each year based on the current topic of their research.
 Themes could change annually.
 The current themes (2019-20) are:

 - Catalysis or Functional Materials

 |Biochemistry Sec 1||Organic and Inorganic Synthesis Sec 2||Catalysis or Functional Materials Sec 3||